yiisoft/docs/021-changelog-upgrade.md

 Upgrade guide is created when there is a new major version that isn't compatible with the previous one.
 It describes steps necessary to upgrade application code.

+The file name is `UPGRADE.md`.
 The format is the following:

 ```markdown
 # Upgrading Instructions for my package